Iguazú Falls - Brazil

 Once again, we had to go through border control to leave Brazil and enter Argentina.The lines were a bit longer and it took us about an hour to get back into Argentina.

 Time to relax back at the room and we went out for one last night on the town.
-Found a restaurant called Sara Bar.
+We were pretty tired and did not feel like walking back to Brazil street where all the restaurants were.
+There was a guy in the street near a souvenir shop I stopped looking for some stickers for my suit case.
+He was passing out flyers to go to a local bar/restaurant called Sara Bar.
+We decided to check it out.
 The food was basic local food.
 I tried the tacos and Sandy had the Empanadas.
 Both were good.

 We fly back to Buenos Aires tomorrow.
 Now we need to go back to the hotel and pack.